rossberg/camp/README.txt

 3.7 UI Configuration
 --------------------

-There are various ways to tweak the UI.
-All settings are remembered across
+There are various ways to tweak the user interface.
+All settings are remembered across sessions:
-sessions:

 * Color: Click the audio properties line (or the Control pane's context menu) to cycle through color schemes.